…when things are fast

 Our belief in fiction is made possible only by the amazing right hemisphere of our brains.

 Regardless of whether you believe in natural selection (evolution) as the origin of the species, or intelligent design (God), the wordless, intuitive right hemisphere of your brain is there for a reason.

 Don’t diminish it.
 Don’t disparage it.
 Don’t try to overcome it.

 Anything you do “in order to” is too fast.
 Life is not about speeding through it… it’s about living it.
 Living it in the moment you are living it.

 In order to removes you from the present… and makes life NOT LIVED…

-Everything else happens in my apartment… and yet I have an experience of living fully.
-Sometimes I have urges, like wanting to go to my 50-th high school reunion… But today I wrote my 50-year story, and it feels that I now don’t have to go.
+Everything else happens in my apartment… and yet I have an experience of living fully, or fuller than before.
+Sometimes I have urges, like wanting to go to my 50th high school reunion… But today I wrote my 50-year story, and it feels that I now don’t have to go.
 I can just enjoy the 30 or so similar stories my class mates wrote, and have a full experience, probably more pleasant.
 I don’t have to eat what they eat.
 I don’t have to travel.
 I don’t have to worry how I look.
 I don’t have to feel all those feelings… that I can handle one by one, but not all at once.